ry-v1/Notes/Apache Iceberg The Definitive Guide.md

         - Finally, the catalog file is updated to reflect the latest metadata, enabling subsequent read operations
     - Reading Queries in Apache Iceberg
         - When a read query is initiated, it is sent to the query engine first.
-        - The engine leverages the catalog to retrieve the latest metadata file location, which contains critical information about the table’s schema and other metadata files, such as the manifest list that ultimately leads to the actual datafiles.
+        - The engine leverages the catalog to retrieve the latest metadata file location, which contains critical information about the tables schema and other metadata files, such as the manifest list that ultimately leads to the actual datafiles.
         - Statistical information about columns is used in this process to limit the number of files being read, which helps improve query performance.

+## Optimizing the Performance of Iceberg Tables
+    - Compaction
+        - in the world of streaming or “real-time” data, where data is ingested as it is created, generating lots of files with only a few records in each.
+        - The solution to this problem is to periodically take the data in all these small files and rewrite it into fewer larger files
+    - Compaction Strategies
+        Strategy - Binpack
+            - What it does - Combines files only; no global sorting (will do local sorting within tasks)
+            - Pros - This offers the fastest compaction jobs.
+            - Cons - Data is not clustered.
+        Strategy - Sort
+            - What it does - Sorts by one or more fields sequentially prior to allocating tasks (e.g., sort by field a, then within that, sort by field b)
+            - Pros - Data clustered by often queried fields can lead to much faster read times.
+            - Cons - This results in longer compaction jobs compared to binpack.
+        Strategy - z-order
+            - What it does - Sorts by multiple fields that are equally weighted, prior to allocating tasks (X and Y values in this range are in one grouping; those in another range are in another grouping)
+            - Pros - If queries often rely on filters on multiple fields, this can improve read times even further.
+            - Cons - This results in longer running compaction jobs compared to binpack.
+        - Keep in mind that compaction always honors the current partition spec, so if data from an old partition spec is rewritten, it will have the new partitioning rules applied.